From the City of Nazi Party Rally Grounds to the City of Peace and Human Rights, what sites can we visit to learn about the history of Nuremberg?

 Zeppelin Field (Zeppelinfeld)

-Massive military parades would take place here, connected by the Great Road.
 The podium is where Hitler gave speeches during the Nuremberg Rallies, although wooden stands were in place before the 1937 completion.
 Regardless, it is one part of the site that feels very uncomfortable to stand on.

 The Great Road (Große Strasse)

-Six thousand granite slabs pave a wide avenue known as The Great Road.
-It was meant to connect the enormous rally grounds of the March Field to the Congress Hall.
+Six thousand granite slabs pave a wide avenue known as The Great Road, designed to connect the enormous rally grounds of the March Field to the Congress Hall.
 Its use was for the staging of mock battles and military displays of the Wehrmacht (army), alongside Nazi party combat games.